WangcsShuai/kevinzakka.github.io/_posts/2016-07-1-k-nearest-neighbor.markdown

 The data set we'll be using is the [Iris Flower Dataset](https://archive.ics.uci.edu/ml/datasets/Iris) (IFD) which was first introduced in 1936 by the famous statistician Ronald Fisher and consists of 50 observations from each of three species of Iris (*Iris setosa, Iris virginica and Iris versicolor*).
 Four features were measured from each sample: the length and the width of the sepals and petals.
 Our goal is to train the KNN algorithm to be able to distinguish the species from one another given the measurements of the 4 features.

-Go ahead and download the data `Download Data Folder > iris.data` and save it in the directory of your choice.
+Go ahead and `Download Data Folder > iris.data` and save it in the directory of your choice.

 The first thing we need to do is load the data set.
-It is in CSV format without a header line so we'll start by using pandas' `read_csv` function.
+It is in CSV format without a header line so we'll use pandas' `read_csv` function.

 ```python
 # loading libraries